Clean out your refrigerator.

 |Eggplant||Solanum melongena||solasonine, solarmargine|

-Along with the potential health benefits associated with food alkaloids, however, are also potential problems with excessive intake.
+There rare potential health benefits associated with food alkaloids.
+Yet, there are also potential problems with excessive intake.
 Based on a study of potatoes from Mexico, 65-70% of the alkaloids were removed by skinning the potatoes prior to cooking.
-For persons wanting to lower the alkaloid content of potatoes, it would also make sense to cut out any sprouting spots prior to cooking.
-Exposure to light can increase the alkaloid content of potatoes so storing them in a dark place is recommended.
+People who want to lower the alkaloid content of potatoes should cut out any sprouting spots prior to cookin.
+Exposure to light can increase the alkaloid content of potatoes so store them in a dark place.

-Some individuals who have been diagnosed with varying forms of arthritis or other musculoskeletal health problems in which elimination of nightshades vegetables resulted in a feeling of improvement.
+Some with forms of arthritis or other musculoskeletal health problems who eliminate nightshades vegetables feel better.
 A large-scale human research study that suppots this theory is lacking.

 Do not place too much confidence in pre-washed leafy greens.
 These are residuals from various whole lettuces, spinach and other greens.
 They have different rates of decomposition due to age and variety.
 In your refrigerator, some turn brown and give off odors faster than others in the same bag.
 (A whiff of the contents can resemble the smell of flatulence.)
 Isolating the good, bad and ugly requires rinsing and separating even though they were pre-washed.
 When possible, purchase (or grow) whole vegetables to stay A Bit More Healthy.